WSU long-term loans

-- Under Financial Aid, click on "My Award Information" and select the applicable aid year for your loan.
+- Select the applicable aid year for your loan.

 - Write the total amount listed under "Cost of Attendance" as your cost of attendance on the form.

-- Write the total amount listed under "Financial Aid Award" as your estimated financial assistance on the form.
+- Write the total amount of the awards listed as your estimated financial assistance on the form.

 - Follow the remaining instructions on the form.